Introducing Personica AI: A Cognitive NPC Brain for Unreal Engine

 “But I can do all that already without Personica!”

-Yes, and you should continue!
+Yes, and you should continue to!
 Personica is designed to work alongside hand-scripted game design, not replace it completely.
 The plugin can take over for the tedious algorithm and branching construction required in traditional game design.
 Focus your time and energy on building the main storylines, tense actions points, and key systems, and spend less time tweaking algorithms and trigger rules for minor functionality that a player may never see.

 Building a complex game world requires both wide and deep design.
 Personica takes over the “width” of game design so you can focus on the “depth.”